Mark was ranked in Australia in the prestigious “Barron’s Australia Top 50 Financial Advisers” survey for 2017, 2018 and 2019.

-Cathryn is engaged to be married and has 3 school aged children.
+Cathryn is married with three school aged children.
 She lives on Sydney’s Lower North Shore and spends much of her leisure time watching her kids play sport.
 When time permits, she can be found skiing, walking the dogs and squeezing in a bit of high intensity exercise.

 Having started my own firm in 2015, I soon realised that complexities of providing advice in this contemporary landscape would crimp my ability to grow on my own.
 So I began looking for a firm with a deeper and broader knowledge base, one that shared the same values of my own, and one that aims to bring a new standard of professionalism to our industry.